muffinmad/emacs-vc-hgcmd/README.md

 #### Amend and close branch commits

-While editing commit message you can togle `--amend` and `--close-branch` flags.
+While editing commit message you can toggle `--amend` and `--close-branch` flags.

 #### Merge branch